corpus-christi/corpus-christi/doc/group-hierarchy.md

 <summary> A note on the diagram </summary>

+## Diagrams

-Digrams in this document are drawn using the `dot` notation with the aid of an online service `Gravizo` that renders graphs dynamically.
+Digrams in this document are drawn using the `dot` language with the aid of an online service `Gravizo` that renders graphs dynamically.

 Each graph url looks like `https://g.gravizo.com/svg?digraph%20...`.